-Changing engine oil on your push mower is required to ensure your mower’s engine life is not shortened due to excessive engine wear.
-Your push mower’s engine oil gets dirty over time and, without a filter, can cause contaminates to build up and wear on the engine.
+Changing the engine oil on your push mower is required to ensure your mower’s engine life is not shortened due to excessive engine wear.
+A push mower’s engine oil gets dirty over time and, without a filter, can cause contaminants to build up and wear on the engine.

 The best way to start this routine service is by making sure you gather the tools and supplies you need before you start.

 - 1 Quart of Engine oil (SAE30 or Air-Cooled 10W30.
 Refer to your owner’s manual)